-Finance costs were \$7.3 million higher in the first quarter of 2022 compared to the same period in the prior year due to the gain on the modification of debt related to the debt refinancing completed in March 2021 that did not repeat in the current year and increased interest expense on short-term borrowings due to higher balances outstanding, partially offset by decreased interest expense on long-term debt due to lower balances outstanding and lower rates.
+Finance costs were \$0.1 million higher in the second quarter of 2022 and \$7.4 million higher in the twenty-six weeks ended July 2, 2022 compared to the same periods last year.
+The increase during the twenty-six weeks ended July 2, 2022 was due to the gain on the modification of debt related to the debt refinancing completed in March 2021 that did not repeat in the current year (see the Recent Developments section on page 4 of this MD&A), and increased interest expense on short-term borrowings due to higher balances outstanding and interest rates.